Adaptive optics: In retinal imaging

 Illustration of a (simplified) adaptive optics system.
 The light first hits a tip–tilt (TT) mirror and then a deformable mirror (DM) which corrects the wavefront.
 Part of the light is tapped off by a beamsplitter (BS) to the wavefront sensor and the control hardware which sends updated signals to the DM and TT mirrors.

 Adaptive optics has applications in ophthalmology.
 Ocular aberrations are distortions in the wavefront passing through the pupil of the eye.
 These optical aberrations diminish the quality of the image formed on the retina, sometimes necessitating the wearing of spectacles or contact lenses.
 In the case of retinal imaging, light passing out of the eye carries similar wavefront distortions, leading to an inability to resolve the microscopic structure (cells and capillaries) of the retina.
 Spectacles and contact lenses correct "low-order aberrations", such as defocus and astigmatism, which tend to be stable in humans for long periods of time (months or years).
 While correction of these is sufficient for normal visual functioning, it is generally insufficient to achieve microscopic resolution.
 Additionally, "high-order aberrations", such as coma, spherical aberration, and trefoil, must also be corrected in order to achieve microscopic resolution.
 High-order aberrations, unlike low-order, are not stable over time, and may change over time scales of 0.1s to 0.01s.
 The correction of these aberrations requires continuous, high-frequency measurement and compensation.

 Measurement of ocular aberrations

 Ocular aberrations are generally measured using a wavefront sensor, and the most commonly used type of wavefront sensor is the Shack–Hartmann.
 Ocular aberrations are caused by spatial phase nonuniformities in the wavefront exiting the eye.
 In a Shack-Hartmann wavefront sensor, these are measured by placing a two-dimensional array of small lenses (lenslets) in a pupil plane conjugate to the eye's pupil, and a CCD chip at the back focal plane of the lenslets.
 The lenslets cause spots to be focused onto the CCD chip, and the positions of these spots are calculated using a centroiding algorithm.
-The positions of these spots are compared with the positions of reference spots, and the displacements between the two are used to determine the local curvature of the wavefront allowing one to numerically reconstruct the wavefront information—an estimate of the phase nonuniformities causing aberration.
+The positions of these spots are compared with the positions of reference spots, and the displacements between the two are used to determine the local curvature of the wavefront allowing one to numerically reconstruct the wavefront information—an estimate of the phase nonuniformities causing Optical aberration.